R3Conclave/conclave-core-sdk/docs/docs/mail.md

 Simply knowing how big a message is can be [surprisingly powerful](https://www.schneier.com/blog/archives/2010/03/side-channel_at.html).
 Mail is automatically padded by Conclave to give messages a uniform size.
 This blocks attempts to infer the contents of the message based on the precise size.
-By default Mail uses a moving average but the policy is configurable and so if you know a reasonable upper limit on the size of your messages, you can pad every message to be that size.
+By default, Mail uses a moving average but the policy is configurable and so if you know a reasonable upper limit on the size of your messages, you can pad every message to be that size.
 The host will be blinded and have to try and infer what's going on just from message timing.
 You can fix that by sending empty mails even when you have nothing to say.
 For example, if an enclave is running some sort of auction or competition